chalmerlowe/intro_to_sprinting/class_materials/github_setup.md

 ## Overview

 GitHub is a web-based version control repository.
 It also serves as an Internet hosting service.
-GitHub provides the functionality of `Git` (like distributed version control and source code management).
-It also offers bug tracking, task management, wikis, gists, feature requests and more.
+GitHub provides the functionality of `Git` (such as distributed version control and source code management).
+It also offers:

+* bug tracking
+* task management
+* wikis
+* gists
+* feature requests
+* and more.

 GitHub is the world's largest repository for source code.
 GitHub is used in tandem with `Git` to make changes, share changes, deal with conflicts and enable project participants to synchronize their work.

 ## Objectives

 Through participating in this session, attendees will be able to:

-* Understand why GitHub is used in an open source project
+* Understand why GitHub is used to support open source projects
-* Use some basic features of GitHub to prepare for contributing to a project, including creating a copy of the project
+* Use some basic features of GitHub to prepare for contributing to a project, including creating a copy of the project (i.e. a fork)

 A later session will discuss features and capabilities of GitHub and will discuss additional steps in the open source process such as issuing a **pull request**, etc.